 "advice" (amendment) Current Definition The SSA regulates advice provided in respect of the buying and selling of listed securities.
 The Financial Advisory and Intermediary Services Act, 2002 (FAIS Act) regulates advice furnished in respect of other securities services and unlisted securities.
 Proposed Amendment The purpose of the amendment is to extend regulation to advice furnished in respect of all securities (listed or unlisted) and all securities services to the extent that this is not regulated under the FAIS Act.
 Advice on corporate actions and other similar events affecting the rights or benefits in respect of securities or the exercise or lapse of any right in respect of securities has been added to the definition.
 The amendment is further aimed at aligning the definition with the G20 recommendations advocating regulation of the over-the-counter (OTC) market (products and entities), and to extend the FSB's scope of regulation to the OTC market. "appeal board" (amendment) Technical amendment seeks to align with the Financial Services Board Act. "associated clearing house" (new insertion/definition) The SSA provides for a clearing house that is appointed by an exchange only (referred to herein as an "associated clearing house").
 The Bill envisages an extended role for clearing houses and provides for the licensing of two types of clearing houses, i.e. an associated clearing house and an independent clearing house.
-Associated clearing houses provide clearing services or settlement services or both clearing services and settlement services to one or more exchanges in accordance with the rules of the relevant exchange and do not approve or regulate clearing members.
+Associated clearing houses clear transactions in securities on behalf of one or more exchanges in accordance with the rules of the relevant exchange and do not approve or regulate clearing members. "attachment" (new insertion/definition) A definition is provided to define the term which is used in the Bill.
 "Auditing Professions Act" (new definition/insertion) Technical amendment to align with the Auditing Professions Act.